johnlindquist/kit-docs/docs/kit/switch-to-ts.md

-# Switch to TypeScript mode
+# Switch to TypeScript Mode

+Prefer TypeScript for your scripts?
+Hit _Enter_!